What is Azure Cache for Redis?

 |Data encryption in transit||✔||✔||✔||✔||✔|

-The Enterprise Flash tier currently supports only the RedisJSON and RediSearch modules in preview.
+The Enterprise Flash tier currently supports only the RediSearch module (in preview) and the RedisJSON module.

 Choosing the right tier